-Available for free by sending proof of validation purchase and self-addressed stamped envelope to WDFW Olympia office, License Division, by March 31, 2009
+Washington Migratory Bird Stamps (Duck Stamps) are available for free by sending proof of validation purchase and self-addressed stamped envelope to the WDFW, Licensing Division, by March 31, 2010.
+Stamps may be purchased at license vendors, but will be mailed from the WDFW Licensing Division.